 Program Goals

-The students in the EdD program will be able to:
+Students in the EdD program will:

-- exhibit biblically and theologically sound research in the social sciences that provides contextualized solutions leading to improved educational practices and results;
+- Exhibit biblically and theologically sound research in the social sciences that provides contextualized solutions leading to improved educational practices and results

 EdD FAQS